balataca/aframe-transparent-video-shader/README.md

 On the latest chrome versions, the autoplay is blocked by default until there is an user interaction.
 You can read more [here](https://aframe.io/docs/1.2.0/components/material.html#video-textures).

-Some solutions you can use to circumvent the problem:
+Some solutions you can use:

 * Add a button to play the video:
 You can find a full example [here](https://github.com/aframevr/aframe/blob/master/examples/test/video/index.html).